rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 The recommended pattern for doing this is to make the definition of the external API invoke an internal API in the `detail` namespace.
-The internal `detail` API has the same parameters as the public API, plus a `rmm::cuda_stream_view` parameter at the end defaulted to `rmm::cuda_stream_default`.
+The internal `detail` API has the same parameters as the public API, plus a `rmm::cuda_stream_view` parameter at the end with no default value.
+The public API will call the detail API and provide `rmm::cuda_stream_default`.
 The implementation should be wholly contained in the `detail` API definition and use only asynchronous versions of CUDA APIs with the stream parameter.

 In order to make the `detail` API callable from other libcudf functions, it should be exposed in a header placed in the `cudf/cpp/include/detail/` directory.